 Section 184.108.40.206.1, “Installing the Windows Authentication Plugin”.

 |Server-side plugin name|

 |Client-side plugin name|

 The library file includes only the server-side plugin.
 The

 libmysqlclient client library.

-MySQL plugin directory (the directory named by the
+located in the MySQL plugin directory (the directory named by

 plugin_dir at server startup